avivasolutionsnl/sitecore-docker/README.md

 [![Build Status](https://dev.azure.com/avivasolutions-public/sitecore-docker/_apis/build/status/avivasolutionsnl.sitecore-docker?branchName=master)](https://dev.azure.com/avivasolutions-public/sitecore-docker/_build/latest?definitionId=1&branchName=master)

-Run Sitecore 9 XP0 and XC using Docker for Windows.
+Run Sitecore XP 9.1.1 and XC 9.1.0 using Docker for Windows.

 # Disclaimer
 This repository contains experimental code that we use in development setups.
 We do not consider the current code in this repository ready for production.